This last week has been a rough one for me. A death in the family. A flooded basement. A flat tire.

 All of this is just as true today as it was a few days ago when I pulled into the campsite with my boys and my dog and my fly rod and my cooler of beer.
 I was on the run from hardship but my unconscious mind was on the lookout for meaning.

-That's how the minds works.
+That's how the mind works.
 It was seeking a ray of light—something helpful and valuable—and it found one, literarily and figuratively.
 It happened despite me.
 I was lucky.
 It doesn't always work that way.
 This time it did.

 My gratitude doesn’t mean that I’m virtuous or humble.
 It doesn’t mean that I’ve mastered contemplation or mindfulness or some sort of mystical Zen peace.
 Nor does it mean that I’ll always be able to find meaning in the universe or have time to take a photo of the rare moment when meaning arrives.